New Zealand's newest Great Ride

 Is there drinking water available along the trail?

 Yes, locations for water, as well as food*, are sign-posted on the main map boards.

 Where can I park and start the trail?

-Similar to a roundabout, there are multiple trail entry and exit points.
-We recommend starting at either Te Pūtake o Tawa carpark on Tarawera Road, or Waipa carpark off State Highway 5, as both hubs offer plenty of parking.
-You can also find bike rental outlets and services, bike wash stations, shower and toilet blocks with accessibility features, and coffee and food vendors here.
+We recommend starting at either Te Pūtake o Tawa carpark on Tarawera Road, or Waipa carpark off State Highway 5, as both hubs offer plenty of car parking.
+You can also find bike rental outlets* and services, bike wash stations, shower and toilet blocks with accessibility features, and coffee and food vendors* here.

 Is the trail open year-round?

-Always check for trail updates, closures or detours before you ride.
-Trailforks is an excellent source of information on all of the forest's trails.
+BEFORE you head out, always check for trail updates, closures or detours before you ride, to avoid disappointment or surprises.
+Trailforks is an excellent source of the most up-to-date information on all of the forest's trails.